Part of Unit: Designing, planning and estimating (green)

 your students copies of the material!)

 1. Display the visual in Reproducible #1 – Railroad Tracks .
 Ask students to imagine that the tracks are no longer used and are going to be torn out and demolished.
 You can hand out Reproducible #2 – Railroad Tracks Discussion Questions and have the students answer questions individually, in small groups, or as a class.
 You may want to lead a class discussion without handing out the sheet.
 Try to guide the students towards answering that the wood and metal from the railroad tracks could be recycled or reused in another capacity.
 These discussion questions should be used to encourage brainstorming and to get students to begin thinking about alternative building options.

 - Activity One: Sustainable Building Materials - Group Work

 1. Share Reproducible #3 - Sustainable Building Material Reading Handout with the students.
 Read aloud or have the students read independently and discuss the presented information as a class.

-2. Discuss the points raised in the handout: the health benefits of green building, the environmental conservation provided, what prevents most people from building sustainably, what could be done to encourage people to buy sustainable materials instead of conventional materials.
+2. Discuss the points risen in the handout: the health benefits of green building, the environmental conservation provided, what prevents most people from building sustainably, what could be done to encourage people to buy sustainable materials instead of conventional materials.

 (You can also create an overhead transparency of the sheet in order to help facilitate